 In an effort to put an end to the people who abuse the privilege of having a smartphone while driving, a smart road signs system is being installed in Norfolk.

 This system will be able to tell when the phone feature of the device is in use.
 It will flash a red light to alert drivers that it’s detected the call.
-Sure, some people use hands-free calling, but the smart road sign system is able to detect Bluetooth signals, so it would be touched off by the hands-free calling.
+Sure, some people use hands-free calling, but the smart road sign system is able to detect Bluetooth signals, so it won’t be touched off by the hands-free calling.

 So far, though, this is just a blinking light.
 That’s it.
 It can’t log license plate numbers of nab anyone who’s abusing the system.
 But those features are being considered sometime later down the road, but for now they’re hoping that the current system in use will be a deterrent to drivers.